 One thing to keep in mind, there are many ways to approach your content marketing strategy.
 Video, blogs, podcasts, and social media are among the most common.
 Each is one of these tools needs special attention and different high quality content to make it worth adding to your content marketing effort.

 Search engines generate billions in revenue every year by serving up highly relevant ads with every search.
 But more importantly, they make billions in revenue for companies that are able to snag a spot in their organic search listings.

-Consequently, they want to make sure the most relevant ads or pages are displayed at all times, which is why Google has made it a priority to reward sites that produce high quality content.
+Consequently, they want to make sure the most relevant ads or pages are displayed at all times, which is why Google has made it a priority to reward sites that produce high quality, well-optimized content.
 Google’s search algorithm takes into consideration a variety of signals, including your site’s design and the amount of original content you have when determining whether your site is worthy of a ranking.

 The more users find relevant and usable content, the more shares it will receive, and the more people will continue to use that particular search engine long term.

 If their competitor was serving up more relevant and consistent educational content, they would lose market share and most importantly, ad revenue.

 A successful piece of content is invaluable to them, and a website that can consistently create interesting, unique, and engaging content will be rewarded by not only the search engines but perhaps maybe even by a purchasing conversion made by their visitor!